arslandaim-hub/SmartStudy-AI/README.md

+#'SmartStudy-AI' Project
-# 'SmartStudy-AI' it is an AI integrated multifunctional tool that is specifically designed
-# to help students studying in universities and colleges.
-The smartStudy-AI is like a personal study tool with
-# iwith multiple functionalities all aimed at making studies much more easier and organized.
+It is an AI integrated multifunctional tool that is specifically designed to help students studying in universities and colleges.
+The smartStudy-AI is like a personal study assistant with multiple functionalities all aimed at making studies much more easier and organized.